ThermoNuclearPanda/Project_Automail/README.md

 ## Forking

-- Fork away! please build with and upon Automail!
+- Fork away!
+Please build with and upon Automail!

 ## License